r-telang/NEU_Portal_Automation_Testing_Selenium/README.md

 - Automated tests for login functionality.
 - Tests for accessing different sections of the portal such as grades, class schedule, and announcements.
 - Cross-browser testing for compatibility with major browsers.
-- Continuous integration with tools like Jenkins for automated testing on each commit.